-1. Unscrew the carbon brush cover.

-- 2. Pull out the carbon brushes. - If the carbon is worn to a length of 6 mm or less, or if the spring or contact wire is burned or damaged, replace both brushes. - 3.
-Replace the carbon brush cover, taking care not to cross thread it.
+- 1. Unscrew the carbon brush cover using a screwdriver. - 2.
+The carbon brush should spring out. - If the carbon is worn to a length of 6mm or less, or if the spring or contact wire is burned or damaged, replace both brushes.